Klepon: Contemporary variations and culinary innovations

 While traditional form of this glutinous rice sweet remains relatively consistent across Indonesia, Malaysia, Brunei and Singapore, with glutinous rice flour, palm sugar filling, and grated coconut, numerous contemporary variations have emerged in response to evolving tastes and culinary creativity.
 Some versions replace the rice flour base with mashed sweet potato or yam, while others use alternative fillings such as chocolate, cheese, red bean paste or mung bean.

 Other adaptations incorporate ingredients such as Oreo, bolognese and salted egg yolk, reflecting the influence of modern snacking trends and fusion cuisine.
 In some cases, the grated coconut coating is substituted with toppings like shredded cheddar cheese.
 Colourful versions made with food colouring or potato-based dough have also gained popularity, particularly among children.

 The characteristic flavour combination of pandan, coconut and palm sugar, have also been incorporated into modern baked goods and fusion desserts.
-Examples include cakes and cupcakes that replicate the traditional aroma and taste through contemporary baking techniques.
-In Indonesia, these flavours have even been adapted into instant coffee, blending pandan and coconut notes with palm sugar in a ready-to-drink format.